by Dr. Lawrence Wilson

 Having Issues – this is very common.
 It means that the program is bringing up thoughts and emotions from the past that are very unpleasant or distasteful.
 The person may not continue the diet, supplements or procedures to avoid the feelings.
 Read I Want The Program, But Not The Feelings.

 There is a great need for self-acceptance, as well as forgiveness of others and perhaps of self.
 Otherwise, the person may give up on the program.
 This can be a commitment issue.

 Working Into The Program – better than in the past, and hopefully will continue to do better.

 A Trooper – hanging in there, staying with it.

 Working The Program – very good.
 Really applying oneself to the program.

 Batting A Thousand - the best!
-Not many do this, but they get the best results.
+Doing the whole program.
+Not many people do this, but they get the best results.

-Fibbers – those who lie about how well they are following the diet or other parts of a nutritional balancing program.
+Fibbers – those who lie about how well they are following the diet or other parts of a development program.

 Fussies – those who complain a lot about the program.

 Clueless – those who do not comprehend the program well.